phydroxide/ensign/8_Lab9_Terraform/README.md

 cd /app/gke-security-scenarios-demo
 ```

 And they can then proceed to task 1.
-The Bastion tends to respond too slow, so the lab has them patch it with sed:
+The lab has students patch the image size with sed:

 ```
 sed -i 's/f1-micro/n1-standard-1/g' ~/gke-security-scenarios-demo/terraform/variables.tf